viamrobotics/docs/static/include/app/apis/generated/data.md

 **Parameters:**

 - `filter` ([viam.proto.app.data.Filter](https://python.viam.dev/autoapi/viam/proto/app/data/index.html#viam.proto.app.data.Filter)) (optional): Optional Filter specifying binary data to delete.
 Passing an empty Filter will lead to all data being deleted.
 Exercise caution when using this option.
+You must specify any organization ID with "organization_ids" when using this option.

 **Returns:**